tomastokar/Pytorch-Tabula/README.md

 # Pytorch-Tabula
-A PyTorch feed forward neural network for tabular data
+A PyTorch feed forward neural network for tabular data.